Skip to content

 2022 will go down as the year when multi-factor authentication (MFA) failed.
 A record number of organizations of all types suffered attacks from malicious cyber criminals, and the losses totaled billions of dollars.
 Membership in the victims' club is skyrocketing with thousands more joining Uber, Cisco, Hanes Brands, and Rackspace to name of a few of the firms that were breached despite having great people, policies, and tools.
 In all of these instances, their legacy MFA was defeated.
 These incidents are hard evidence that legacy MFA is no longer effective against today’s sophisticated attacks.

 Enemy state-sponsored hackers and cybercriminals are routinely defeating legacy MFA, and organizations should not rely on it to secure their assets.
-Instead, organizations need is a way to capture the security benefits of traditional MFA while eliminating its weaknesses.
-The solution is next-generation MFA, a powerful combination of three key elements – using biometrics, removing a reliance on human perfection, and utilizing a wearable device.
+Instead, organizations need is a way to capture the security benefits of traditional MFA while securing digital identities and eliminating its weaknesses.
+The solution is next-generation MFA, a powerful combination of three key elements – using biometrics, removing a reliance on human perfection, and utilizing a wearable device for improved security.

 Overcoming the weaknesses of legacy MFA with biometrics

-Biometric authentication is the most secure MFA factor that can still prevent ransomware and data breaches.
+Biometric authentication is the most secure MFA factor that can still prevent ransomware and data breaches, significantly reducing the risk of successful cyberattacks and offering improved security over traditional methods.
 Hackers cannot phish a victim's fingerprint.
-It provides the strongest protection against phishing attacks, ransomware, and credential stuffing attacks.
+It provides the strongest protection against phishing attacks, social engineering attempts, ransomware, and credential stuffing attacks.
 It can also avert account takeover attacks, eliminate BYOD vulnerabilities, and provide enhanced protection against today’s biggest cyber threats like easily stolen SMS one-time passcodes, weak passwords, and lost credentials.

 Eliminating reliance on human perfection